Last Updated on by

 In terms of smartness, it is a shame there is no Z-Wave of IFTTT connection so that you can build them into other smart home themes, especially since these sort of lights could end up as the standard fixture in a higher-end property where wider control could be very useful.

 The apps too are a touch in the minimalist side, when they really should be making a statement too.

 The only other issue really is the price.
 There are a lot of lower-cost solutions that while they might not look quite as pretty, do a better job in terms of color display and smart features.
 However, if you want a smart light that looks a part of your home, this is definitely a positive choice.

 Overall Summary of the Haiku Smart Light

 These lights don’t just impress because they are smart, but because they represent a designer item that will look fabulous in any room in the house.

-They will go with the more expensive fixtures and fittings, although $300 for an aluminum light unit is really pushing most people’s budgets.
+They will go with the more expensive fixtures and fittings, although an additional amount for an aluminum light unit is really pushing most people’s budgets.

 However, if that’s the design statement you are making in a property then the smart features might just make it justifiable as an essential feature.

 In fact people aren’t even likely to put these on the comparison list with a Philips Hue or a LiFX, they are on the next level up when it comes to smart home shopping, which along with the company’s range of fans could help boost the impression given off by a property, we can’t wait to see some live examples.